KiaX45/kiaX45/README.md

 I am a passionate software developer with experience in the BackEnd area mainly.
 I love creating innovative solutions and learning new technologies.

-- 🔭 I'm currently working on an app that lists ingredients for a new recipe
+- 🔭 I'm currently working on my personal portafolio
 - 🌱 I'm learning Go and improving my React skills
 - 👯 I'm looking to collaborate on internship projects
+- 🎯 My goal is to become a Full Stack Developer.
+- ❤️ I love sharing knowledge and collaborating with other developers.

 <br>